 - Loss of consciousness

-An anaphylactic shock is a sudden and severe allergic reaction that occurs when your body overreacts to a substance such as an insect sting or certain medication.
+An anaphylactic shock is a sudden and severe allergic reaction when your body overreacts to a substance such as an insect sting or particular medication.
 Symptoms include swelling of the throat and tongue, difficulty breathing, and a drop in blood pressure to the point where cells and organs are deprived of oxygen.
-Failure to recognize the situation and not give proper intervention may lead to a more serious anaphylactic reaction.
+Failure to recognise the situation and not give proper intervention may lead to a more serious anaphylactic reaction.

 Emergency First Aid for Severe Allergic Reactions